PHP FFI

 Back to top

-What Is the History and Status of FFI?
+What Is the History and Status of PHP FFI?

 Foreign function interfaces were initially made available in Python and LuaJIT, and have made those languages very useful for fast prototyping.
 Today, numerous languages have this type of interface.